looker-open-source/sdk-codegen/docs/rationale.md

 ### Binary response handling

-The popular request libraries currently used by the RTLs for both Python and the Node-based Typescript SDK treat response content as string by default, with binary mode as an opt-in setting.
+The popular request libraries currently used by the RTLs for both Python and the Node-based TypeScript SDK treat response content as string by default, with binary mode as an opt-in setting.
 By default, this results in the download of binary content like images or PDFs from SDK methods to be corrupted.

 We've resolved this issue by setting up the request methods to process requests as binary by default, with the RTL using the `Content-Type` of the response to determine whether it's binary before returning the response payload to the SDK method.